Jerez de la Frontera: Flamenco

-Jerez, the city where flamenco singing began, is also proud of its Andalusian Centre of Flamenco.
-It was founded in 1993 to safeguard and promote the values and standards of flamenco.
+Jerez is proud of its Andalusian Centre of Flamenco, which was founded in 1993 to safeguard and promote the values and standards of flamenco.
 It is devoted to the investigation, recovery, and collection of flamenco-related historical documents, whether they are in audio, visual, or journalistic form.
 It also has a collection of flamenco artifacts, including musical instruments, costumes, promotional posters, sheet music, and postcards.
 The centre operates a museum and library to help educate the public and serve as a resource for scholars.
-Its origins date back to the 18th century and it is currently considered an intangible cultural heritage by UNESCO.
-Many of the most famous personalities of the city are involved in the performance of flamenco, including La Paquera de Jerez, Lola Flores and José Mercé.
+Many of the most famous personalities of the city are or were involved in the performance of flamenco, including La Paquera de Jerez, Lola Flores and José Mercé.

 Festivals

+Grand Prix

 Since 1987 the Grand Prix motorcycle racing has been held at the Circuito de Jerez in early May.
 Thousands of motorbikers from around the world come to the city this week to watch the MotoGP race held in Jerez annually.
 The race is one of the most watched races in Europe.

+Feria del Caballo

 Another popular festival is the Feria del Caballo (declared a festival of international tourist interest), one of the most famous Spanish fairs, and the most important fair in the province of Cádiz.
 It is celebrated annually in the Parque González Hontoria for one week in May, occurring always after the Spanish motorcycle Grand Prix.
 The a fair dedicated mainly to the horse.
 All booths (casetas) at the fair are open to the public, so that attendees may walk into any one of them and enjoy the food, drinks, and dancing.
 This is one of the main features that differentiates the Feria de Jerez from the rest of the Andalusian Fairs, such as the Seville Fair, where most of the casetas are private and only card-holding members are allowed in.

+Holy Week

 Holy Week in Jerez, as in other cities in Andalusia, commemorates the Passion of Jesus Christ.
 It is celebrated by Catholic religious brotherhoods and fraternities that perform penance processions on the streets during the last week of Lent, the week immediately before Easter.
 The Holy Week of Jerez de la Frontera stands out for being one of the most important in Andalusia in terms of number of brotherhoods, quality in its carvings and iconographic sets.
 Holy Week in Jerez was declared of National Tourist Interest in 1993.

+Christmas

 During the Christmas season, from the end of November to the end of December, many peñas (religious and cultural clubs) celebrate the holidays with public festivals where anyone can go to drink, eat, dance and sing Christmas carols, accompanied by friction drums called zambombas.